Paul Kelsch, PH.D.,

 LAR 5006 - Graduate Design Studio

 Paul Kelsch has professional degrees in Landscape Architecture and Architecture and a Ph.D. in Cultural Geography.
+He teaches courses in landscape architecture history, sustainable site construction with an emphasis on stormwater management, and design studios that focus on the urban landscapes of Washington DC.
+Typically, his design studios are interdisciplinary and include landscape architects, architects, and urban designers.
+The mix of approaches always leads to fascinating insights into the complexities of urban environments.
 His research focuses on the expression of nature in designed landscapes, especially the parkways, memorials and national parks that have shaped the Potomac River into a ‘capital river’.
 He has conducted three historical studies of the George Washington Memorial Parkway and is currently studying two forested presidential memorials: Theodore Roosevelt Island and the Lyndon Baines Johnson Memorial Grove.
 These various studies give insights into the intersections between the ecological processes of the river and the shaping of its landscape as a national landscape.
 Collectively these studies are leading to a book entitled, “A Capital River: Cultivating Nature and Nation along the Banks of the Potomac”.
+His design work includes a national competition winning design for Casey Tree Farm, in which he led a multidisciplinary team of landscape architects, architects, urban foresters, and agroforesters.
+Subsequently, he and colleague Nathan Heavers designed the Springsbury Arboretum at the farm with several graduate students.
+Both projects focused on the sustainable cultivation of trees for transplanting into the city and for experimental development and display at the farm.
+Both projects have received awards from the American Society of Landscape Architects.

 Ph.D., 2003.
 Geography, Royal Holloway College, Univ. of London.